Billionaire Profile

 Early Life

-Herbert G. Chambers was born on November 24, 1941, in Dorchester, Massachusetts.
-He grew up in a working-class neighborhood, the son of a commercial artist and a homemaker.
-At a young age, Chambers displayed a strong work ethic, working at a Stop & Shop supermarket at the age of 13.
-He attended English High School of Boston, but dropped out in his senior year.
-In 1959, he joined the U.S. Navy, serving as an aviation electrician.
+Herb Chambers was born in Dorchester, Massachusetts, in 1941.
+He grew up in a working-class neighborhood and started working at a local supermarket at age 13.
+He dropped out of high school in his senior year and later served in the U.S. Navy as an aviation electrician.

 Rise to Success